 You want to steer clear of these unidentified chemicals.
 They can create an allergic response, dermatitis, or respiratory problems.
 Artificial fragrances have even been linked to problems with the reproduction system.

 Ingredient to look for in a body wash

-Aloe vera: When you see Aloe vera on an ingredient list, it indicates that the gel on the inside of the succulent’s leaves was used in the body wash.
+Aloe vera: When you see Aloe vera on an ingredient list, it indicates that the gel on the inside of the succulent leaves was used in the body wash.
 This gel has been used for thousands of years to heal burns, wounds, and sores.
-However, scientific studies are divided on it effectiveness.
+However, scientific studies are divided on its effectiveness.

 Glycerin and sorbitol: These two ingredients help put moisture back into your dry skin.
-So, their inclusion on an ingredient is a good thing.
+So, their inclusion in an ingredient is a good thing.